Hassan1305/Hassan1305/README.md

 My expertise spans across a broad range of technologies including JavaScript, Python, C#, Java, MySQL, .NET Framework, UWF, ASP.NET, and ReactJS.
 I'm particularly skilled in mobile development, utilizing React Native and Java to build robust mobile applications.

-At Techflo, I focus on .NET web solutions, handling both front-end and back-end development to deliver comprehensive applications.
+At Friendsware, I focus on .NET web solutions, handling both front-end and back-end development to deliver comprehensive applications.
 On the side, I take on freelance projects, allowing me to continuously grow and apply my skills in diverse scenarios.

 During my academic journey, I delved deep into Artificial Intelligence, exploring algorithms like Genetics, Hill Climbing, Simulated Annealing, and Adversarial Search in game theory.
 I also worked with machine learning algorithms such as Linear Regression, Logistic Regression, K Nearest Neighbor (KNN), and K-means Clustering.
 My learning journey is ongoing, with a strong focus on Neural Networks, NLP, Computer Vision, and beyond.